Temially/hello-Task/README.txt

 # hello-Task
-This is a Readme.txt file for my first HNG task.
+This is a README.txt file for my first HNG task.